-We have generated approximately \$3.7 million in revenue since inception and have incurred net losses in each reporting period since inception.
+We have incurred net losses in each reporting period since inception.
 We do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize our product candidates, or enter into collaboration or licensing deals with one or more third-party strategic partners.
 We do not know when, or if, this will occur.
 If we do not receive regulatory approval for any of our product candidates, or if we receive approval but our commercialization results fall short of our expectations, we will continue to incur significant losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.

-As of the date of this Annual Report, we expect our existing cash and cash equivalents will be sufficient to fund our operating expenses over the next 12 months.
-As of December 31, 2022, other than our 2025 Note and the 2022 Promissory Note, we have no material debt obligations.
+As of the date of this Annual Report, we expect our existing cash and cash equivalents will be sufficient to fund our operating expenses through late 2024.
+As of December 31, 2023, other than our 2025 Note, the 2022 Promissory Note, and the 2023 Promissory Note we have no material debt obligations.